ofs416/Python_Cuda_Abstractions/README.md

 # Python_Cuda_Abstractions

 This will help me gauge an approximation of the performance and ease of use trade-off offered by differing levels of abstractions.
+Past projects are considerably slow due to the amount of linear algebra computations required; some of these projects currently rely on numpy, so a Library such as CuPy could be heavily beneficial.
+Others rely on custom functions, so Triton or Taichi may be beneficial for utilising the GPU.

 ## Running